-The place for equity in the child welfare workforce
+The place for excellence in the child welfare workforce

-The Center for Workforce Equity and Leadership’s (CWEL) mission is to advance equity and social justice within the child welfare workforce and improve workforce recruitment and retention through site-specific support.
+CWEL’s mission is to advance the child welfare workforce, improving workforce recruitment and retention through site-specific support.

 In collaboration with the Children’s Bureau

-Funded by the United States Department of Health & Human Services, Administration for Children & Families, Children’s Bureau in October 2023, the newly launched Center for Workforce Equity and Leadership will provide site-specific technical assistance to jurisdictions to diversify the workforce and improve recruitment, retention, and well-being through equity and leadership advancement initiatives.
+Funded by the United States Department of Health & Human Services, Administration for Children & Families, Children’s Bureau in October 2023, the newly launched CWEL will provide site-specific technical assistance to jurisdictions to support the workforce and improve recruitment, retention, and well-being.

 Recent blog posts